 Co-author Carl Frey said

 "It's an honour to be highly commended for this prestigious award.
 The Oxford Martin School was set up to drive innovation within the University and that's what we are trying to do every day.
 We are much indebted to James Martin who made the school possible, and Ian Goldin, who founded our research programme.
-We would also like to thank Andrew Pitt and Citi for their generous support of our wider programme on Employment and Technological Change."
+We would also like to thank Andrew Pitt and Citi for their generous support of our wider programme on Technology and Employment."

 Carl and Michael received the recognition at the Vice-Chancellor’s Innovation Awards Ceremony in Pembroke College, University of Oxford on Thursday 12 July 2018.